The best salary and dividend split for directors in 2025/26

 This depends on how much income you need to draw down from your company.

-In an ideal world, you want to steer clear of the higher rate dividend tax band, if possible, as dividend tax increases substantially after £50,270.
+In an ideal world, if possible, you want to steer clear of the higher rate dividend tax band as dividend tax increases substantially after £50,270.

-If you run your limited company with your spouse, then this is one of the few remaining tax planning benefits of incorporating, as you can both take advantage of your basic rate bands.
+If you run your limited company with your spouse, this is one of the few remaining tax planning benefits of incorporating, as you can take advantage of your basic rate bands.

 Try this popular dividend tax calculator on ITContracting.com to work out your tax liability.